 Here are some basic rules to follow:

-Rule 2️⃣: the value of n (i.e., the sample size, or the number of independently performed experiments) must be stated in the figure legend.
+Rule 2️⃣: The value of n (i.e., the sample size, or the number of independently performed experiments: true replications) must be stated in the figure legend.

-Rule 3️⃣: error bars and statistics should only be shown for independently repeated experiments (true replicates), and never for replicates.
+Rule 3️⃣: Error bars and statistics should only be shown for independently repeated experiments (true biological replications), and never for technical replicates.

 In general for inferential purposes, it is more appropriate to report CI than SE.